Leave It to the Girls: Radio version

 The series was originally a radio program airing on the Mutual radio network starting in 1945 with hostess Paula Stone.
-The show was created by Meet the Press creator Martha Rountree as a serious-minded discussion of the problems of career women, but soon became a comedic commentary on love, romance, and marriage from an almost-all female panel — one man was always on the panel to provide the male viewpoint.
+The show was created by Meet the Press creator Martha Rountree as a serious-minded discussion of the problems of career women, but soon became a comedic commentary on love, romance, and marriage from an almost-all female panel – one man was always on the panel to provide the male viewpoint.

 In addition to Rountree and Stone, women heard on the program regularly included Dorothy Kilgallen, Elissa Landi, Maggi McNellis, Constance Bennett, Robin Chandler, Hedda Hopper, and Eloise McElhone.
 Ted Malone posed questions.
 Andre Baruch and Tiny Ruffner were the announcers.

 Television versions

-The NBC television network broadcast the show August 21, 1947, to December 30, 1951; Maggi McNellis replaced radio show hostess Paula Stone.

-Later, the series left NBC and was picked up by the ABC television network, who broadcast it from October 3, 1953, to March 27, 1954.
+The program first came to television with a brief local run on New York City's NBC station, WNBT, premiering on August 21, 1947.
+It ran until September 25, 1947.
+The show then began broadcasting on the entire NBC television network on April 27, 1949, continuing until December 30, 1951; Maggi McNellis replaced radio show hostess Paula Stone.
+After it left NBC it was picked up by the ABC television network, which broadcast it from October 3, 1953, to March 27, 1954.
 An article in Time magazine said the program "features a panel of four intimidating ladies in low bodices, who alternate between badgering a male guest and solving such deep questions as 'Can a romance that is dead be revived?'".

-A syndicated weekday daytime version, also hosted by Maggi McNellis, was broadcast 1961–62.
+A syndicated weekday daytime version, also hosted by Maggi McNellis, was broadcast 1962–63.

 Another version, called Leave it to the Women, produced by Chuck Barris, and hosted by Stephanie Edwards, aired 1981–1982 in syndication.